facelessuser/RegReplace/docs/src/markdown/installation.md

 ## Package Control

 The recommended way to install RegReplace is via [Package Control][package-control].
 Package Control will install the correct branch on your system and keep it up to date.

 1. Ensure Package Control is installed.
 Instructions are found [here][package-control-install].

 2. In Sublime Text, press ++ctrl+shift+p++ (Win, Linux) or ++cmd+shift+p++ (OSX) to bring up the quick panel and start typing `Package Control: Install Package`.
 Select the command and it will show a list of installable plugins.

 3. Start typing `RegReplace`; when you see it, select it.

 4. Restart to be sure everything is loaded properly.

 5. Enjoy!

 ## Manual Installation

-!!! warning "Warning"
+/// warning | Warning
 This is not the recommended way to install RegReplace for the average user.
 Installing it this way **will not** get automatically updated.

 If you are forking for a pull request, you should **just** clone RegReplace and run Package Control's `Satisfy Dependency` command to get all the dependencies.
+///

 For those who want to install RegReplace without package control, here are the steps.
 Beware: when going this route, you'll have to keep all the packages updated yourself!

 ---

 1. Download the latest releases of the following dependencies and unpack or git clone them in the `Packages` folder as shown below:

     -   @bitbucket:teddy_beer_maniac/sublime-text-dependency-markupsafe --> markupsafe
     -   @bitbucket:teddy_beer_maniac/sublime-text-dependency-jinja2 --> python-jinja2
     -   @packagecontrol/pygments --> pygments
     -   @facelessuser/sublime-markdown-popups --> mdpopups
     -   @facelessuser/sublime-markdown --> python-markdown
     -   @facelessuser/sublime-backrefs --> backrefs
     -   @facelessuser/sublime-regex --> regex

 2. Download and unpack or git clone the latest RegReplace release and unpack it as `RegReplace`:

     -   @facelessuser/RegReplace --> RegReplace

 3. Create a folder under `Packages` called `00-dependencies` and under that folder create a file called `00-dependencies.py`:

     Copy the following code to `00-dependencies.py` (this code was taken from Package Control):